 The integration of AI with other business systems introduces a range of interconnected risks.
 A single issue in one part of an AI-driven system can quickly spread to other areas, potentially leading to widespread operational disruptions.

-It’s crucial you understanding these risks and how they can impact various aspects of your business and develop processes to capture and respond to interconnected risks generated by AI use.
+It’s crucial you understand these risks and how they can impact various aspects of your business and develop processes to capture and respond to interconnected risks generated by AI use.
 This will include developing robust contingency plans and maintaining a flexible and collaborative approach to managing risks, which includes stakeholders from across different business functions.

 Boards have a vital role in overseeing AI implementation, ensuring AI strategies align with your organisation's overall business objectives, rather than the business being led by the sometimes distracting capabilities if the technology.